anilkumarchebrolu/keras_image_classification/README.md

 # keras_image_classification
 ## Simple script to understand Image Classification using Keras.
-Ready to run sample script designed from start to End.
+Easy to use sample script designed to readily run from start to end.

 keras Image Classification Jupyter Notebook provides end to end flow for image classification with all the necessary things mentioned below.
 This is a Ready to run script using google colab.